jmackey-astro/PION/README.txt

-If there are linking errors to silo (references to PDB and/or H5) or fits (references to ff**** functions) or cvode/nvector then the libraries must have failed to compile.
+If there are linking errors to silo (references to PDB and/or H5) or fits (references to ff**** functions) or cvode/nvector then the libraries didn't link and may have failed to compile.

 If all went well, there should be no error messages and there should be two executable files in ../ (i.e. the PION root directory):